IWillObliterateYou/CS30-Major-Project/proposal.md

 # Major Project Proposal

 ## Descrition
-This is a RPG style, turn-based game on a grid.
+This is a, quite small, open world RPG style game with turn-based combat on a grid.

 ## Needs to Have
 - Five tile types
 - Three screens
 - Two types of enemies
+- Enemies made with classes
 - Very basic enemy movement ai
 - Turn based combat
 - Hold WASD to move, so no spamming is required